-A Licenced Insolvency Trustee is someone who is registered and licenced by the federal government to inform and act on behalf of those in debt.
+A Licensed Insolvency Trustee is someone who is registered and licenced by the federal government to inform and act on behalf of those in debt.

 Licensed Insolvency Trustees may deal with bankruptcies but they will not force you down this route unless it is right for your financial situation.

-Unlike unlicensed debt relief specialists, Licenced Insolvency Trustees will always offer you a free consultation, with further free follow-ups provided if necessary.
+Unlike unlicensed debt relief specialists, Licensed Insolvency Trustees will always offer you a free consultation, with further free follow-ups provided if necessary.

 Credit counselling is a great first-step debt-relief option and will help you to get a hold of your financial situation.